 That’s a question I’ve often been asked since Pinch Yourself Communication was launched, so here’s the story behind the name and some of the core beliefs it’s based on…

 It was the lowest point in my career.
-In a moment when I found myself ejected from a redundant global executive role and suddenly unemployed, I needed to find the right name for a personal blog to let me share my story.
+In a moment when I found myself ejected from a redundant global executive role and suddenly unemployed, I decided to share my story and I needed to find the right name to call my personal blog.

-A friend who was giving me a hand asked me to tell her what the whole redundancy situation meant to me.
+A friend who was giving me a hand asked me to tell her what redundancy meant to me.

 “There is one expression which keeps coming to mind,” I said.
 “I’m pinching myself.”